-ARTICLE – this was an article for The Stage a year on from the Grand Hall fire about we can rethink the role of our theatres; it was originally published on 21st April 2016
+ARTICLE – this was an article for The Stage a year on from the Grand Hall fire about how we can rethink the role of our theatres; it was originally published on 21st April 2016

 As fire engulfed the grand hall at Battersea Arts Centre on Friday March 13, 2015, I was on a train to London.
 I experienced the blaze in between tunnels in fleeting conversations with my team and by viewing mind-boggling pictures of the inferno on Twitter.
 When the train doors opened at Clapham Junction, the wood-smoke smell of 122 years of history hit me like a punch in the stomach.
 The Grand Hall was gone and Battersea Arts Centre’s future was wobbling.

 Battersea Arts Centre has remained open since the fire.
 Photo: James Allan